Renahud/devoxx-2022/content/notes/Artificial Intelligence - You are here.md

-## Transformer
+## Transformer model

-New pattern for AI.
+New model for AI.
 Inventend when trying to translate from gendered languages to non gendered languages.

 GPT-3